nbicocchi/learn-java-core/src/main/java/com/nbicocchi/exercises/oop/README.md

 The class provides the following methods:
 * public Polygon(Point[] vertices) creating the polygon.
 * public int getVerticesCount() returning the number of vertices.
 * public double getPerimeter() returning the perimeter of the polygon.
 * public double getArea() returning the area of the polygon.
 * public String toString().

+Refer to [this guide](https://arachnoid.com/area_irregular_polygon/index.html) for computing perimeter and area.

 Refer to the UML diagram, JavaDoc documentation, and unit tests for further inspiration.